 As your organization transitions teams from working from home back into your premises, Brookfield Properties has provided some tips and ideas for you to consider:

 Stagger your return

-Consider requesting that non-essential staff continue to work from home with a gradual phased plan to transition them back into the office over time.
+Consider requesting non-essential staff to continue to work from home with a gradual phased plan to transition back into the office over time.
 Also consider avoiding peak public transportation times, and how any ‘vulnerable’ staff should be addressed.
 Policies for deciding who returns and when are an important part of your employee communications.

 Try alternating shifts

 Rotate staff presence on site and consider different morning and afternoon shifts for your staff.
 Enable teams to negotiate their own ‘in-office’ schedules.